Magical touring memories from our members

 Can you remember your first ever trip in a caravan or motorhome?
 Do you have a memorable story from your touring adventures?
 Here our members look back on some their favourite memories.

-The past year has given all of us plenty of time to reflect on better times so we asked members to look back on their touring adventures and share them.
+The past year has given all of us plenty of time to reflect on better times so we asked our members to look back on their touring adventures and share them with us for the Club magazine.
 We received dozens of contributions reminiscing about floating down a river in France on a barge to getting stuck in the mud in Savernake Forest!
 Here are just some of our favourites.

 First trip: We purchased our first caravan, a Swift Musketeer, in 1988 and set off on a wet October weekend with our two boys (aged two and four) to Savernake Forest on the outskirts of Marlborough.
 On arrival we could see all the caravans pitched around a large, circular lawned area.
 With no direct access, we decided to go for it only to be grounded in the middle.
 We quickly unhitched the jockey wheel (without tightening) and the front crashed into the mud.
 Thankfully the amused onlookers kindly helped us get the caravan onto our pitch!